-The value of C_i directly affects the bass (low frequency) performance of the circuit.
-Consider the example where Z_i is 55 k Ω and the specification calls for a flat bass response down to 30 Hz.
+The value of C_i is important to consider as it directly affects the bass (low frequency) performance of the circuit.
+Consider the example where Z_i is 15 k Ω (from Figure 28) and the specification calls for a flat bass response down to 40 Hz.
 Equation 3 is reconfigured as Equation 4.

-$$C{i} = \frac{1}{2\pi Z{i} f{c}}$$ (4)
+$$C{i} = \frac{1}{2\pi Z{i} f{c}} \tag{4}$$

-In this example, C_i is 72 nF, so one would likely choose a value in the range of 0.1 μ F to 1 μ F. A further consideration for this capacitor is the leakage path from the input source through the input network (C_i) and the feedback network to the load.
-This leakage current creates a dc offset voltage at the input to the amplifier that reduces useful headroom, especially in high-gain applications.
+In this example, C_i is 0.27 μ F, so one would likely choose a value in the range of 0.27 μ F to 1 μ F. A further consideration for this capacitor is the leakage path from the input source through the input network (C_i) and the feedback network to the load.
+This leakage current creates a dc offset voltage at the input to the amplifier that reduces useful headroom, especially in high gain applications.
 For this reason a low-leakage tantalum or ceramic capacitor is the best choice.
-When polarized capacitors are used, connect the positive lead of the capacitor to the amplifier input in most applications, as the dc level there is held at $V{DD}/2$, typically higher than the source dc level.
+When polarized capacitors are used, the positive side of the capacitor faces the amplifier input in most applications as the dc level there is held at $V{DD}/2$, which is likely higher than the source dc level.
 Note that it is important to confirm the capacitor polarity in the application.